By Ellie Spencer

 Each tax year, you can transfer:

-Beyond these exemptions, gifts may also qualify as a ‘potentially exempt transfer’ (PET).
+Beyond the exemptions listed above, gifts may also qualify as a ‘potentially exempt transfer’ (PET).
 This means gifts of any value will not be included in the donor’s estate and will be exempt from IHT, as long as, the donor survives seven years after the date of transfer and does not derive any further benefit from the gift.
 This is known as the seven-year rule.

 Taper relief is as below: